KevinWang390/Game/README.md

 This leads to challenges when rendering overlays that look the same regardless of the player's location, such as menus, dialogue, etc.
 However, transforming a geometry requires creating a new ID2D1TransformedGeometry for each loaded geometry with every frame, which I wanted to avoid.

-### Space entry
+### Bounds Entry

-The overworld is segmented into discrete chunks that are linked to each other.
+The overworld is segmented into discrete bounds that are linked to each other.
 This is to improve performance by reducing the number of objects loaded per tick (I am unsure of Direct2D's performance in relation to Win32).
 This is also to make the world more easily digestible and less overwhelming to the player.

-When switching spaces, the player sprite's location is changed, a new space is loaded, and the camera is adjusted.
+When switching areas, the player sprite's location is changed, a new area is loaded, and the camera is adjusted.
 This causes a visual hiccup in the graphics.
-To address this, I added a blackout transition sequence to space changes.
+To address this, I added a blackout transition sequence to area changes.
 It has the added bonus of making the switch easier on the eyes.

+Each bounds object as an integer ID.
+In the class constructor, the object uses its ID to register itself to a static ```std::unordered_map<int,Bounds*>```.
+This makes it easier to load any area.

 Here's a demo of all the things discussed so far.